wadholm/personnel-api/README.md

 # Personnel API

-RESTful API for client X's personnel records, returns JSON.
+RESTful API for client X's personnel records.

-The API is built with JavaScript, Node.js and Express, and uses MongoDB as a database.
+The API is built with JavaScript, Node.js and Express, uses MongoDB as a database and returns JSON.

 The API consist of three operations where one can:
 1. Add a new employee